enriqueescalante/heterotic_orbiencoder/README.md

 ## Installation

-For installation you must first clone this repository or download the compressed file and unzip it.
+For installation, you must first clone this repository or download the compressed file and unzip it.

 Once located in the module folder, you just need to run

 ```
 python setup.py install
 ```

 to install all the necessary dependencies.

 It is also important to note that there are several data files, covering Z12, Z8, among others, in the Data folder.
 We also provide a